SOS (Filipino alternative band)

-SOS (formerly She's Only Sixteen) is a 4-piece alternative rock band from the Philippines.
-The band is composed of Roberto Seña on lead vocals and rhythm guitar, Andrew Panopio on lead guitar, Anjo Silvoza on bass, and King Puentespina on drums.
+SOS (formerly She's Only Sixteen) is a 5-piece alternative rock band from the Philippines.
+The band is composed of Roberto Seña on lead vocals and rhythm guitar, Andrew Panopio on lead guitar, Anjo Silvoza on bass, King Puentespina on drums, and Ram Alonzo on synth and keyboard.

 History

 2008-2012: Formation and early years

-In their sophomore year of high school at the Ateneo de Manila, Roberto Seña and Anjo Silvoza were members of False Targets, a band which loosely experimented with rap and hip-hop and covered artists such as Lady Gaga and the Jonas Brothers.
+In their sophomore year of high school at the Ateneo de Manila, Roberto Seña and Anjo Silvoza were members of False Targets, a band that loosely experimented with rap and hip-hop and covered artists such as Lady Gaga and the Jonas Brothers.
 When the lead vocalist of False Targets left, Seña took the role of both vocalist and rhythm guitarist and renamed the band 'She's Only Sixteen', after the Red Hot Chili Peppers' song 'She's Only 18'.

 Now lacking a lead guitarist, Seña invited his friend Andrew Panopio to join, as he and Seña shared similar tastes in music.
 However, shortly after gaining a lead guitarist, their drummer, Kevin Santos, had to leave for the United States, so Seña looked to other bands for temporary sessionists.
 He asked members of Imelda (another band from Ateneo) if they could borrow their drummer, who at the time was King Puentespina, to session for She's Only Sixteen for a while.
 Eventually, since King was sessioning more and more for She's Only Sixteen, he decided to leave Imelda and join She's Only Sixteen as their permanent drummer.